Robert Durst case: Prosecutors fear for witnesses

 - The judge allowed the early testimony of some witnesses because of their age

-Los Angeles (CNN)For a murder case renewed by an HBO film, the People v.
+Los Angeles (CNN)For a murder case renewed by an HBO series, the People v.
 Robert Durst is making the most of its Hollywood setting.
-The courtroom theatrics at a pretrial hearing this week have spanned many genres, from thriller to comedy.
+The courtroom theatrics at a hearing this week have spanned many genres, from thriller to comedy.

 A "secret witness" was called, flanked by bodyguards after the prosecutor said the witness's life was in danger.